Mylittleswift/mylittleswift.github.io/README.md

 I work and live in San Francisco Bay Area. <br />
 I like programming, software engineering, new technologies. <br />
 I enjoy learning while working.
 I enjoy working while learning, too. <br />
-Look forward to working with you and playing fun together. <br />
+Welcome to invite me to your team to work and to play fun together. <br />

 # Projects at Work